knocklabs/inbox-example-app/README.md

 2. Look for the "Seed Knock Data" button in the left-hand navigation.
 3. Click the button to trigger the `seedKnockData` server action.

 The `seedKnockData` function iterates through each issue in the `issues` array stored in `data.tsx` and triggers the `inbox-demo` workflow for three event types: `statusChange`, `assignment`, and `comment`.
 Each trigger sends the issue data along with the event type to Knock.
+This server-side logic is powered by Knock's [server-side Node SDK](https://github.com/knocklabs/knock-node).

 ```typescript
 try {